N1heo/N1heo/README.md

-- 👋 Hi, I’m @N1heo
+- 👋 Hi, I’m Nazar
-- 👀 I’m interested in becoming a game developer ...
+- 👀 I’m interested in becoming a web developer
-- 🌱 I’m currently learning Java, WEB, PostgreSQL in the university.
-By myself, I'm trying to learn c++, as it's very good for GameDev...
+- 🌱 I’m currently learning Java, WEB, PostgreSQL, Spring Boot.
-- 📫 How to reach me napsatarov@gmail.com, +996557457070...
+- 📫 How to reach me - napsatarov@gmail.com, +996557457070

 <!---
 N1heo/N1heo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.